 Some IT employees have non-clerical operations or exposures that preclude assignment to Classification 8810.
 Examples include operations such as computer hardware installation or repair, or exposure such as working in an area that is not separated from the employer’s non-clerical operations.
 Rule 4a directs that the entire payroll of any employee who is engaged in operations performed by clerical office employees and also is exposed to any operative hazard of the business shall be assigned to the highest rated classification of work to which the employee is exposed.
 If the employee is engaged in computer hardware repair, the employee is assigned to the employer’s governing classification based on Rule 5, General Inclusions, as it includes maintenance or repair of the employer’s equipment as a General Inclusion operation.

-If the basic business or operation of the employer is assignable to Classification 8810, IT or computer help desk employees who engage in the installation or repair of computer hardware (non-clerical operations) are assignable to Classification 5191(2), Computer or Computer System Installation or Repair, in accordance with Part 3, Section III, Rule 1, Classification Description, paragraph c., shown below.
+If the basic business or operation of the employer is assignable to Classification 8810, IT or computer help desk employees who engage in the installation or repair of computer hardware (non-clerical operations) are assignable to Classification 5193, Computer or Telephone System or Equipment Installation, Service or Repair – shop or outside, in accordance with Part 3, Section III, Rule 1, Classification Description, paragraph c., shown below.

 |Any business or operation described by a classification defined as a Standard Exception shall be classified in the Standard Exception classification.
 However, when a Standard Exception is assigned to the basic business or operation, all employees not specifically included in the definitions for such Standard Exceptions shall be separately classified, all other conditions contained herein notwithstanding.|